lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
 There are many ways to analyze cohorts, depending on the data, the research questions, and the study design.
 Most often the analysis will be some form of regression modeling, which provides an estimate of the magnitude of an association and its uncertainty.
 A prospective cohort with multiple measures over time would often use mixed effects models, while other designs or those with single measures such as at only one time point tend to use simpler regression techniques.
 Cohorts also often study a disease state, which is generally binary, so you'd likely use a logistic regression model.

-For the rest of the chapter we'll use logistic regression in the videos and mixed effects in the exercises.
+For the rest of the chapter, we'll use logistic regression in the videos and mixed effects in the exercises.

 ---